open-mmlab/mmcv/docs/compatibility.md

 ## master

 Some ops have different implementations on different devices.
-Lots of macros and type checks are performed which make the codes hard to maintenance.
+Lots of macros and type checks are performed which make the codes hard to maintain.
 For example:

 ```c++
   if (input.device().is_cuda()) {